-Why is My First Mortgage Payment Higher Than Expected?
+Why Is My First Mortgage Payment Higher Than Expected?

 How to Calculate the First Mortgage Payment?

-• Your completion date
+• The completion date of your mortgage

 • Your requested direct debit date

-Why is My First Mortgage Payment so High?
+Why Is My First Mortgage Payment so High?

 Can Lenders Delay the Start of My Mortgage Deal?

 In rarer circumstances lenders may delay the start of your mortgage deal and operate a Standard Variable Rate (SVR) until a month before your payment is due.
-When remortgaging, your scheduled payment date can impact whether a partial variable payment

-Similarly, if your fixed rate expiry date happens to be a non-working day (like a weekend or bank holiday) you cannot complete on your remortgage until the next working day, which could also result in a variable rate payment being taken if your payment is due within that time.
-These variable payments can typically be refunded.
-However, scheduling your first payment for the middle of the month (and ensuring that it is not on a bank holiday or weekend), should reduce your chances of a variable rate payment being taken.
+Similarly, if your fixed rate expiry date happens to be a non-working day (like a weekend or bank holiday) you cannot complete on your remortgage until the next working day.
+This delay could lead to a payment being taken at the lender’s SVR if your direct debit is scheduled during that gap.

 What is the Standard Variable Rate?